A Lower-bound for Variable-length Source Coding in Linear-Quadratic-Gaussian Control with Shared Randomness: Introduction

 The lower bound on bitrate derived in \cite{silvaFirst} purported to apply to quantization/coding schemes with shared dither sequences at the encoder and decoder.
 A flaw in the proof of the bound from \cite{silvaFirst} was recently discovered by \cite{milanCorrection}.
-The proof was revised using new directed information data processing inequalities derived in \cite{milanMainResult}.
+The proof was revised using new DI data processing inequalities derived in \cite{milanMainResult}.
 In our letter, while we prove a lower bound similar to that in \cite{milanCorrection}, our problem formulation and proof techniques differ significantly.
-The data processing inequalities in \cite{milanMainResult} apply to general feedback systems consisting of causal stages, where system blocks are randomized through exogenous inputs.
-In this work, we consider randomized encoder and decoder policies directly, which we believe simplifies our proofs.
-Under natural conditional independence assumptions between the system variables, we prove a data processing inequality from which the lower bound follows directly.
+The data processing inequalities in \cite{milanMainResult} apply to general feedback systems consisting of deterministic causal stages, where system blocks are randomized through exogenous inputs.
+We consider an alternative formulation, and prove that a data processing inequality holds under natural conditional independence assumptions between the system variables.
+Our lower bound then follows directly.